 Dual enrollment programs may be available through local community colleges, which allow high school students to enroll and earn college credit before graduating from high school.

-After graduating from high school or earning a GED, students should apply to and enroll in an electrical engineering program at a two-year college or a four-year university or college.
+After graduating from high school or earning a GED, students should apply to and enroll in an electrical engineering program at a two-year or four-year university or college.
 Some two-year colleges have PREP (pre-engineering programs) designed to prepare students for four-year degree programs by emphasizing foundational STEM courses at more affordable tuition rates.
 Upon completing a PREP program at a community college, students consider enrolling in a four-year college or university engineering program accredited by ABET to be eligible for PE licensure.

 The program is made up of 120 credits.
 Students in this program take courses in introduction to engineering; digital design fundamentals; signals and systems; computer organization and assembly language programming; circuits; random signal analysis; and laboratory design.